fluent/fluentd-docs-gitbook/installation/install-by-deb.md

 # Install by DEB Package \(Debian/Ubuntu\)

-This article explains how to install stable versions of deb packages, the stable Fluentd distribution packages maintained by [Treasure Data, Inc](http://www.treasuredata.com/) and [Calyptia, Inc.](https://www.calyptia.com/).
+This article explains how to install stable versions of `td-agent` deb packages, the stable Fluentd distribution packages maintained by [Treasure Data, Inc](http://www.treasuredata.com/) and [Calyptia, Inc.](https://www.calyptia.com/).

 ## What is `td-agent`?